 Critical Structural Differences Between Seasonal and Pandemic Influenza

-Among all influenza pandemics, the 1918 influenza is considered to be the worst pandemic in human history.
+Among all influenza pandemics, the 1918 influenza is considered the worst in human history.
 To investigate differences in virulence among influenza strains, researchers studied the nonstructural protein 1 (NS1) of the 1918 influenza strain and compared it to a seasonal strain.
 NS1 is an important factor influencing influenza infection severity because it antagonizes host defense mechanisms.

 The researchers focused on NS1’s interaction with the human phosphoinositide 3-kinase (PI3K), to which NS1 binds through its p85β subunit, and presented the mechanism underlying the molecular recognition of p85β by NS1.